South Iceland Classic

 Day 3, The Spectacular South

-Travelling east from your hotel you stop at Seljarlandsfoss, one of the tallest waterfalls in Iceland where you take a short path that leads behind it so you can see the waterfall from an interesting view and feel the spray and drizzle on your face.
-A short drive east is Skogarfoss, one of the most beautiful waterfalls in Iceland which offers a spectacular view as you stand on the grassy fields and gaze upon the waterfall and the mountains around it.
+Traveling east from your hotel you stop at Seljalandsfoss, one of the most popular waterfalls in Iceland where you take a short path that leads behind it so you can see the waterfall from an interesting view and feel the spray and drizzle on your face.
+A short drive east is Skogafoss, another big and beautiful waterfall in Iceland which offers a spectacular view as you stand on the grassy fields and gaze upon the waterfall and the mountains around it.

-Next you’ll feel the great power of the Super Jeep, driving along the tracks and up to Myrdalsjokull glacier, which is situated on top of Katla volcano and you’ll have a spectacular view of the surrounding countryside and the smaller Solheimajokull glacier.
-You can either cruise on the white plains in the Super Jeep or go for an hour long snowmobile ride, speeding across the glacier and feeling the wind on your face which is a great experience.
-Another option is to take a glacier hike on Solheimajokull glacier.
+We continue a bit further east to Myrdalsjokull glacier, which is situated on top of Katla volcano and explore the glacier tongue Solheimajokull.
+You can go for an optional hour long snowmobile ride, speeding across the glacier and feeling the wind on your face which is a great experience – or – take a glacier hike on Solheimajokull glacier.
+Neither is included and both need to be pre-booked.

 We will explore the black sand beach off-road and go to Dyrholaey cliff which forms an arch into the ocean.
 From the cliff you have a magnificent view of Reynisdrangar, strange lava formations that stand out from the sea, as well as the surrounding countryside and Myrdalsjokull glacier from ground level.